 Asher First and Last Day of 1st Grade!

 Packing lunches doesn't have to be complicated.
-I've found the secrets for for lunchbox success are utilizing family leftovers and prepping a few things at the beginning of the week.
+I've found the secrets for lunchbox success are utilizing family leftovers and prepping a few things at the beginning of the week.
 Whether that's making a batch of your kiddos favorite roasted veggies and spacing them out throughout the week, or pre-chopping veggie sticks and doing the same thing, it makes mornings so much easier.
 You can see me prep some of my favorites in the video below.

-Last year I posted a few of Asher's lunches on Instagram with the hastag #AAGLunches.
+Last year I posted a few of Asher's lunches on Instagram with the hashtag #AAGLunches.
 Check it out here if you have Instagram.
 See a few of our go-to's below.
 Scroll to the bottom for a list of proteins, fruits and veggies, and snacks and sweets we love for lunch boxes.

 Oftentimes I'll send Asher with leftover hamburgers with Paleo Ketchup for dipping if we have leftovers from the night before.
 Also seen here is Homemade Fruit Leather, grapes and carrot sticks.
 For a treat, a nut-free real deal 2.0 chocolate chip cookie from Meals Made Simple, page 280, because Asher's school is nut-free!
 Take a shortcut by buying organic ketchup in the store.